sifunadonnex/myportfolio/README.md

 $ cd myportfolio
 ```

-- Modify `index.html` to change the names and links to point at your pages.
+- Modify all relevant files to change the names and links to point at your pages.

-- Upload your resume in the place
+- Deploy freely to Vercel or Netlify

 # #🚀HappyCoding